inorton/XR.Baboon/README.md

 ========

-Looking at results is fairly easy, Once your program has ended ( or after every 2 minutes, or after sending it SIGUSR2 ) you will find a new file called 'myserver.exe.covdb' simply launch the cov-gtk app and load this file using the open button and you'll see coverage data as above.
+Looking at results is fairly easy, Once your program has ended ( or after every 2 minutes, or after sending it _SIGUSR2_ ) you will find a new file called '`myserver.exe.covdb`' simply launch the cov-gtk app and load this file using the open button and you'll see coverage data as above.